2025 Stats

 2025 Fantasy Outlook

 Pederson bounced back in 2024, taking advantage of a more hitter-friendly park in Arizona than he had in San Francisco the previous season.
 The lefty-hitter posted a career-best .908 OPS and 151 wRC+ along with 23 home runs and 64 RBI.
 Feeling he has favorable market value; Pederson declined a $14 million mutual option to test the free-agent waters.
 A team interested in a DH that crushes righties (.531 slugging, .923 OPS in 2024) might offer more.
-The Diamondbacks reportedly want him back, and it was mildly surprising he declined the option, given the home park's positive effect on the 32-year-old's output.
-Whether a market develops for a platoon player (career .630 OPS against lefties) limited to DH will determine Pederson's eventual landing spot.
-He did not play an inning in the field last season and, depending on a fantasy league's rules, may qualify as DH-only in 2025.
+The Diamondbacks reportedly wanted him back, and it was mildly surprising he declined the option, given the home park's positive effect on the 32-year-old's output.
+It was unclear if a market would develop for a platoon player (career .630 OPS against lefties) limited to DH, but Texas inked Pederson for two years.
+He did not play an inning in the field last season and may qualify as DH-only to start the season.
 Read Past Outlooks

 ANALYSIS